MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 ---
-title: Introduction to Business Central and [!INCLUDE[powerbi-name](includes/powerbi-name.md)]
+title: Introduction to Business Central and Power BI
-description: Get an overview of using [!INCLUDE[powerbi-name](includes/powerbi-name.md)] to get insights and KPIs from your Business Central data.
+description: Get an overview of using Power BI to get insights and KPIs from your Business Central data.
 author: jswymer
 ms.topic: overview
 ms.search.keywords: account schedule, analysis, reporting, financial report, business intelligence, KPI